-During the Company's fiscal year ended June 30, 2004, the board of directors held five meetings and acted by unanimous written consent three times.
+During the Company's fiscal year ended June 30, 2005, the board of directors held six meetings and acted by unanimous written consent twice.
 Each director attended more than 75% of the board meetings and meetings of the board committees on which he served.

-During the Company's fiscal year ended June 30, 2004, the executive compensation committee met four times, and the audit committee met nine times.
+During the Company's fiscal year ended June 30, 2005, the executive compensation committee met once, before this committee was eliminated, and the audit committee met six times.

-At each scheduled meeting of the board of diectors, the independent members of the board of directors meet separately in executive session without management being present.
+At each scheduled meeting of the board of directors, the independent members of the board of directors meet separately in executive session without management being present.
 A lead director elected by the independent directors is responsible for chairing such executive sessions.
 Currently the lead director is Albert L. Eilender.